aimacode/aima-java/trunk/aimax-osm/README.txt

   * provides a base for GPS navigation system development

-= Change History (Update in reverse chronological order) = 0.1.2-AIMAX-OSM Minor Fixes : 09 Feb 2010 :<br>
+= Change History (Update in reverse chronological order) = 0.9.0-AIMAX-OSM Map Style Redesign : 02 Mar 2010 :<br>
+Major refactorings
+ * Responsibility for map entity classification moved from presentation to application layer.
+ * Classification mechanism for mapping map entities on style parameters extended (now more than one attribute can be checked).
+ * kd-tree is now aware of minimal scales of entities.
+Additionally, several code cleanups and documentation updates are included.

+New features
+ * Performance of the viewer improved for large maps.
+ * Default map style improved, especially for alpine maps.
+ * Find function for map entity search improved (checks also attribute names and values).
+ * MiniNavi now performs routing in background thread, which can be canceled.

+0.1.2-AIMAX-OSM Minor Fixes : 09 Feb 2010 :<br>
 Minor updates/defect fixes/clean up to project release:
  * Java Doc now uses newer package-info.java mechanism.